vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <li>listen - IP address + port that Postgres listens to.
 It must be accessible from other nodes in the cluster.</li>
 <li>connect_address - IP address + port through which Postgres is accessible from other nodes and applications.</li>
 <li>data_dir - The location of the Postgres data directory, either <a href="https://patroni.readthedocs.io/en/latest/existing_data.html#existing-data">existing</a> or to be initialized by Patroni.</li>
 <li>authentication - Authentication section has the username and passwords specified for the superuser, replication user.
-Superuser is used by patroni to connect to the postgres and replication user is used by replicas to access master via streaming replication.
+Superuser is used by Patroni to connect to the postgres and replication user is used by replicas to access master via streaming replication.
 You can specify the passwords for the superuser and replication user in the password properties of the users respectively.</li>
 </ul>
 <p>Now, press  <code>:w</code>  to save the changes to the file and exit the VIM editor.</p>
-<p>Next, you need to configure the data directory.
-In the Patroni configuration file, data directory is specified as <em>/data/patroni</em>.</p>
+<p>Next, you need to configure the data directory.</p>
-<p>The superuser(<em>postgres</em>) mentioned in the configuration file, should be able to write into the data directory.</p>
+<p>In the Patroni configuration file, data directory is specified as <em>/data/patroni</em>.
+The superuser(<em>postgres</em>) mentioned in the configuration file, should be able to write into the data directory.</p>
 <p>Create a directory patroni inside the /data/ folder using the <code>mkdir</code> command as below.</p>
 <pre class=" language-command"><code class="prism  language-command">sudo mkdir -p /data/patroni
 </code></pre>